grype/SwiftBeacon/README.md

 ## Using

 Logging with Beacon is a matter of emitting a signal.
-Let's start by creating a console logger and emitting a few things for it to log (try it in a [Playground](Playground.xcworkspace)):
+Let's start by creating a console logger and emitting a few things for it to log:

 ```swift
 // create and start an instance of a console logger